ChrisMaunder/chrismaunder.github.io/docs/README.md

 Experienced in the real-world, with all its slings and stones, and able to bridge the gaps between stakeholders, clients, the technical team and sales.

+<h3>Goal</h3>

+To provide value, leadership, experience and a ton of productivity to an organisation that's making a difference.
+To work with good, smart, fun, passionate people who don't take themselves too seriously.
+No job too intimidating, no job too humble.
+In the end it's about the game, not the scorecard.

 <h3>Skills</h3>
 <ul>
   <li>Organisational Leadership.
 Communication, mentorship, organisation, strategy and budget</li>